abdulsamadayoade/abdulsamadayoade/README.md

 ### Hola! 👋

-I'm AbdulSamad Ayoade, a front end developer with Economics background and love for anything Tech and User Interface.
-I'm passionate about clean code and how code can be turned into beautiful websites and web apps that provide awesome user experiences.
+I'm AbdulSamad Ayoade, a creative frontend developer based in Nigeria who loves and enjoy working between design and engineering teams to transform ideas into prototypes and prototypes into live projects.
+I'm passionate about writing clean code, optimizing existing codebase for better performance and contributing to open source projects.

-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React JS and GSAP
 - 👯 I’m interested in collaborating with designers to build amazing websites and web apps
-- 🤔 I’m looking for a front end developer role
+- 🤔 I’m looking for a frontend developer role
 - 💬 Ask me about anything, I'll be happy to help
 - 📫 How to reach me: DM [@samadayoade](https://twitter.com/samadayoade)
 - ⚡ Fun fact: While I'm not coding, you'll find me writing fiction, reading African literatures, or studying finance and economics.